RafaelElGon/HTML-CSS/README.md

 # HTML-CSS
 My attempt at learning html and css

-Just a few basic functions for stydying
+Just a few basic functions for studying